Moose Facts

 Moose Distribution, Habitat, and Ecology

-The extraordinary Moose evolved as native to an extremely wide expanse of the globe.
+The extraordinary Moose evolved as native to an extremely wide expanse of the surface of the globe.
 The full extent of that territory surprises many people.
-That’s because the intriguing mammal developed as endemic to sections of North America, Europe, and a small part of Asia.
+That’s because the intriguing mammal developed as endemic to sections of North America, Europe, and even a small part of Asia.

-In North America, that range covers virtually all of Canada.
+In North America, that native territory covers virtually all of Canada.
 It also appears in Alaska, and the most northerly portions of the United States.
-In Europe, though, the animal lives in such countries as Sweden, Norway, and Finland.
+In Europe, though, the awesome mammal lives in such countries as Sweden, Norway, and Finland.
 But in Asia, it’s mainly confined to Russia.

-The fascinating creatue evolved very precise preferences for its choice of habitat.
+The fascinating creatue also evolved very precise preferences regarding its choice of habitat.
 As a general principle, individuals avoid regions with little or no snow.
-Their evolutionary cold-adaptations make this a necessity.
-They typically try to avoid hotter regions for that reason.
+Its evolutionary cold-adaptations make this a basic necessity.
+Specimens typically try to avoid the hotter regions for that reason.

-The animal also requires the presence of sufficient vegetation of the appropriate kind.
+The creation of Nature also naturally requires the presence of sufficient vegetation of the right kind.
 The species most commonly prefers sub-alpine areas where possible, in early winter.
-During the latter part of that season, however, they move to river valleys with deciduous forests.
+During the latter part of that season, however, examples usually move to river valleys with deciduous forests.

-The mighty Moose evolved as a browsing herbivore.
+The mighty Moose evolved as what’s known as a browsing herbivore.
 It feeds opportunistically on an extremely wide variety of flora.
 This includes such fare as aquatic plants, fruit, and tree shoots.
-The average adult individual consumes approximately 71 lb (32 kg) of food per day!
+The average adult individual actually consumes approximately 71 lb (32 kg) of food per day!

-The massive mammal understandably has few natural predators, due to its great size.
+The massive mammal understandably typically has few natural predators, due to its great size.
 Only siberian tigers hunt mature individuals solo.
-Packs of wolves sometimes will as a group, though.
+Packs of wolves sometimes will do so as a group, though.
 In certain parts of its range, black bears and cougars sometimes prey on the calves.

 Species Sharing Its Range

-Check out our other articles on 5 Marvelous Mediterranean Sea Species, Southern Plains Bumblebee, Great Barrier Reef, Alligator Snapping Turtle, 3 Beguiling Birds of Europe
+Check out our other articles on 5 Marvelous Mediterranean Sea Species, Southern Plains Bumblebee, Great Barrier Reef, Alligator Snapping Turtle, 3 Beguiling Birds of Europe, Serval

 Leave a Reply